cchuter/snipebot/README.md

 - On a `CreateSale` event it logs the token, checks the blacklist, then calls `scripts/buy_launchpad_token.js` to submit a launchpad buy immediately.
 - All activity is appended to `logs/snipebot.log` (including buy script stdout/stderr).
 - Successful buys are appended to `tokens_bought.csv` (token name, symbol, vault, tx id, amount).
+  - Set `SNIPEBOT_DEBUG=true` to see verbose stdout/stderr from the buy script.

 ## Env vars